sleepyArpan/bashproject/README.md

 # bashproject
-A collection of simple bash scripts fwhich can be used for user manipulation
+A collection of simple bash scripts which can be used for user manipulation